PlasmaPy/PlasmaPy/docs/development/code_guide.rst

 performance penalty can become substantial for numerically intensive applications.

 A :term:`lite-function` is a lite weight version of another `plasmapy` function.
 Most lite-functions are defined in `plasmapy.formulary`.

-* The name of each lite-function should end with ``_lite``.
+* The name of each lite-function should be the name of the original function with ``_lite`` appended at the end.
 For example, `~plasmapy.formulary.speeds.thermal_speed_lite` is the lite-function associated with `~plasmapy.formulary.speeds.thermal_speed`.

-* Lite-functions assume the appropriate SI units for any numbers.
+* Lite-functions assume SI units for all of arguments that represent physical quantities.

 * Lite-functions should be defined immediately before the normal version of the function.